French schooner Belle Poule: Career

 From September 1932 Belle Poule and Étoile served with the École navale in their normal role.
 In the morning of 18 June 1940, Lieutenant-Commander Cros, in charge of both schooners, was ordered to prepare for evacuating the students of the school in the face of the German invasion of France.
 By 14:00pm, both ships were manned, and they departed at 15:00pm.
 At 17:00pm, they had joined Président-Théodore-Tissier, Jean-Frédéric and Notre-Dame-de-France.
 The ships crossed the English Channel during the night, and arrived at Falmouth on 19 June around 17:00pm.
-The British boarded Belle Poule in the night of 2 July as part of Operation Catapult, taking the French personnel prisoner.
+The British boarded Belle Poule in the night of 2 July as part of Operation Catapult, taking some French personnel prisoner while some of the French personnel join the Free French Naval Forces.
 They restituted the ships to the FNFL on 20 September.
 Both ships were de-magnetised as a precaution against mines, and armed with two 8 mm Hotchkiss Mle 1914 machine guns.